Our Curriculum at Lyme

 - A specialist teacher provides brass instrument lessons.
 A choir is also in place.

 - P.E. specialists teach across Key Stage 1& 2.

 - Current local / national or international events regularly provide a basis for learning.

 - Independence and personal responsibility are taught through our rights respecting ethos.
 Many of our students are Prefects, RRS Ambassadors, Peer Leaders and Sports Leaders promoting and supporting good behaviour and participation in school life.

 - All children are involved in electing Student Councillors from Y 2 to Y6 who put themselves forward for these positions and take a leading role in school.

 - Eco – Action team representatives from the pupil body promote environmental awareness and responsibility.

 - Higher attaining children are encouraged to think flexibly, take risks with their learning and to pursue excellence in particular areas.

 Although the National Curriculum is in place and we are required to follow the programmes of study, we can interpret it in such a way that it meets the needs and interests of our children.
-Our curriculum is delivered using an annual cycle and is taught by class teachers with the exception of P.E. and Spanish.
+Our curriculum is delivered using an annual cycle and is taught by class teachers with the exception of P.E.